MarvinOuma/BookManager/README.md

   2. List books
   3. Search books
   4. Delete book
+  5. Update book
+  6. Manage publishers
-  5. Exit
+  7. Exit

   You can enter the number corresponding to the action you want to perform.
 The search option allows you to find books by title, author, or genre.
+Publisher management lets you add, list, and delete publishers.

 ## Testing

 Test the CLI commands by running them and verifying the output.
-The interactive CLI supports adding, listing, and deleting books with prompts.
+The interactive CLI supports adding, listing, searching, updating, and deleting books with prompts, as well as managing publishers.

 ## Notes